twitter/typeahead.js/README.md

 $('input.typeahead-devs').typeahead('destroy');
 ```

+#### jQuery#typeahead('setQuery', query)

+Sets the current query of the typeahead.
+This is always preferable to using `$("input.typeahead").val(query)`, which will result in unexpected behavior.
+To clear the query, simply set it to an empty string.

 ### Dataset

 A dataset is an object that defines a set of data that hydrates suggestions.
 Typeaheads can be backed by multiple datasets.
 Given a query, a typeahead instance will inspect its backing datasets and display relevant suggestions to the end-user.